robhami/ZTM_REACT/1_react_overviewREADME.md

 ```

-So need to convert into previous version:
+So need to convert into previous version to follow lectures:

 ```